 - Reef Point Drive at the Pacific Coast Highway

 - Newport Coast Drive at the Pacific Coast Highway

 After you burned all those calories getting some fitness in, it’s time to eat!
 You have a choice between two food options in Crystal Cove State Park, and both of them are in the Historic District.

 BUDGET OPTION: THE SHAKE SHACK

 The Crystal Cove Shake Shack isn’t only for (delicious) shakes…you can also grab breakfast, lunch, and dinner here.
-I love this option not only because it has great tasting and affordable options, but because of the great view.
-You can check out the food options here.
+I love this option not only because it has great-tasting and affordable options, but because of the great view.

 BEACHFRONT OPTION: THE BEACHCOMBER